Catherine Chidgey

 Catherine Chidgey (born 8 April 1970) is a New Zealand novelist, short-story writer and university lecturer.
-Her honours include the inaugural Prize in Modern Letters; the Katherine Mansfield Fellowship to Menton, France; Best First Book at both the New Zealand Book Awards and the Commonwealth Writers' Prize (South East Asia and Pacific Region); the Acorn Foundation Fiction Prize at the Ockham New Zealand Book Awards; and the Janet Frame Fiction Prize.
+She has published nine novels.
+Her honours include the inaugural Prize in Modern Letters; the Katherine Mansfield Fellowship to Menton, France; Best First Book at both the New Zealand Book Awards and the Commonwealth Writers' Prize (South East Asia and Pacific Region); the Acorn Foundation Fiction Prize at the Ockham New Zealand Book Awards on two occasions; and the Janet Frame Fiction Prize.

 Early life and family

 Chidgey was born in Auckland and grew up in the Hutt Valley.
 At Victoria University of Wellington she completed a BSc in Psychology, and a BA in German Language and Literature.
 In 1993 she was awarded a German Academic Exchange Service scholarship to study at the Freie Universität Berlin.
 She returned to Victoria University in 1997 to complete an MA in Creative Writing under Bill Manhire.